ska-telescope/skampi/docs/src/testing.rst

 .. todo::
     Describe where to look for test execution reports

-    - maybe gitlab pipelines
+    - maybe gitlab pipelines/job

-    - maybe xray test executions in jira
+    - maybe xray test executions in jira (it should already be working - maybe with a bug in uploading failed tests)

 How to run existing tests
 -------------------------